Voodoo You Trust?

 That this is how any true Pope (not to mention any missionary worthy of his salt) would handle this situation is so manifestly dear that it confounds all attempts at reckoning to determine how so many otherwise solidly traditional Novus Ordo “Catholics” can accept (and, as will be shown presently, even make excuses for) such a glaring theological “lapse” by their “Holy Father.”
 (Does the expression mystery of iniquity ring a bell?)
 Among many omissions (and commissions) committed against the Faith on his Benin tour, two of John Paul II’s most grievous failures clearly are not telling voodooists that through the functioning of their much-ballyhooed free choice, they will end up either in Heaven or Hell, and not telling them that there is only one way by which they can safely attain the former and avoid the latter.

 Of course Hell is a word that is not part of John Paul II’s vocabulary (apart, possibly, from very rare and passing references made to it on occasions in which he seeks to “score points” with tradition-minded followers and convince them of his orthodoxy), so it is hardly a surprise when he fails to mention it.
-(At a nine when even historically Catholic nations have almost universally cast aside Christ and His teachings in favor of the Cult of Man, the need for constant reiteration of the doctrine of hell is vitally important; John Paul’s habitual dereliction demonstrates that he does not believe in it, except, perhaps, as a literary device used by the writers of the Bible.
+(At a time when even historically Catholic nations have almost universally cast aside Christ and His teachings in favor of the Cult of Man, the need for constant reiteration of the doctrine of hell is vitally important; John Paul’s habitual dereliction demonstrates that he does not believe in it, except, perhaps, as a literary device used by the writers of the Bible.
 This, too, is good reason for him not to be acknowledged as a licit Pontiff).
 In the final analysis, he offers the voodooists not one compelling reason to abandon paganism in favor of Christianity.

 As much as anything presented in these pages, this point should be sufficient to show the ‘Pontiff’s” abandonment of Catholicism.
 Again, not once in his talk does he tell them in these plain, understandable words: “If you wish to save your immortal souls, you must renounce your false religion, profess Christ as your Saviour, and present yourself to be entered into His Church.”
 But, then, why would he say this, since it is obviously something he does not believe.
 The fundamental modernist doctrine condemned by Saint Pius X — “every religion, even that of paganism, must be held to be true” — is conclusively shown in the Benin scandal (as in so many other similar incidences) to be an essential part of John Paul II’s Conciliar ‘credo.”
 It matters not to him that the Beninese deity is far removed from heaven: Since all faiths are true, salvation awaits everyone!